zqfang/GSEApy/README.rst

 Gseapy
 ========

-Gseapy is a python wrapper for GESA, which was developed by Broad Institute.
+Gseapy is a python wrapper for **GESA**.

+`Gene Set Enrichment Analysis <http://software.broadinstitute.org/gsea/index.jsp>`_ (GSEA) is a computational method that determines whether an a priori defined set of genes shows statistically significant, concordant differences between two biological states (e.g. phenotypes).
 However, the R version of GSEA had not been updated since 2006.
 Although the best choice of GSEA is the desktop Java version, this version did not provide means to modify plots, like legends, ticks......